nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+* Extraneous parameters behind any valid parameters will be deemed as the input for that parameter. <br>
+  e.g. if the command specifies `add-doctor a/ADRESS c/some condition ....`, `c/some condition` will be interpreted as part of the address.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.